Ultra Vortek: Release

 Ultra Vortek originally went under the name Ultra Vortex and was announced in early 1994.
 It was first showcased to the public at Summer Consumer Electronics Show (CES) of the same year, featuring only four playable characters and different stage visuals compared to the final release.
 The game was originally intended to be released in December 1994 and was later featured in the Do The Math promotional recording sent by Atari Corporation to video game retail stores in a more advanced state of completion, closely resembling the final version.

 From early 1995 up until its eventual release, the game was showcased across several events such as Winter CES 1995, Spring ECTS '95 and E3 1995.
 The latter was its last trade show appearance ahead of its Q3 1995 release.
 The game suffered a series of delays, missing its original February 1995 release date and was pushed back month after month, before finally being released on September 5, 1995.
 These delays were due to refining gameplay and technical issues with development tools.

 Ultra Vortek is the only Jaguar game that support the Jaguar Voice Modem.
 The device was announced in 1994 at the Consumer Electronics Show by Atari, as a partnership up with Phylon, Inc. to create the device.
 The unit was delayed and eventually in 1995 mass production was canceled altogether, but not before an estimated 100 or so were made.
-The unit used a 19.9kbit/s dial up modem and had the ability to answer incoming phone calls and store up to 18 phone numbers.
+The unit used a 19.9 kbit/s dial up modem and had the ability to answer incoming phone calls and store up to 18 phone numbers.
 Players were required to directly dial each other for online game play.